Slavery and Human Trafficking Statement - Financial Year Ending 30 April 2017

 Details of Clyde & Co's organisational structure and its office locations can be found on the firm's website - Legal Notices.

 Clyde & Co has a zero-tolerance approach towards any form of slavery, servitude, forced or bonded labour, or human trafficking (collectively referred to as 'modern slavery' in this statement).
+We will not support any arrangement or relationship that is knowingly involved in modern slavery.
 We are committed to ensuring that there is no modern slavery in our business or in our supply chains, and to acting ethically and with integrity in all of our relationships.

 Our practices in relation to combating modern slavery